Research Project Arising From Practice

 All of the questions above are very important for my project, to justify the project, and to ensure that it will fulfil its purpose as a stirring area over many years.

 (2.2) To conduct my research I have many resources available.
-Firstly, many colleagues have extensive knowledge in the field of biodynamic and have built their own preparation areas in the past.
+Firstly, many colleagues have extensive knowledge in the field of biodynamics and have built their own preparation areas in the past.
 I also have books including the Agriculture Course, where Rudolf Steiner first outlined the preparations, and where he also comments on the effects that the stirrings have on people, and comments on which materials should be used and avoided.
-I also have access to many biodynamic books such as ‘The Biodynamic Spray and Compost Preparations, Directions for use, Wistinghausen’
+I also have access to many biodynamic books such as ‘The Biodynamic Spray and Compost Preparations, Directions for Use, Wistinghausen’

 I plan to create a questionnaire that I can send out to biodynamic practitioners across the Ruskin Mill Trust, to learn about their own stirring areas.